-- Maths difficulties
+- Maths difficulties.

 Access arrangements, which are undertaken by a qualified assessor, ensure that pupils are able to access exams, tests and assessments, and have the same opportunity to demonstrate their skills and abilities as other pupils.

-The One Education team can support schools to make sure pupils achieve their full potential in exams by completing assessments to determine access to:
+The One Education team support schools to make sure pupils achieve their full potential in exams by completing assessments to determine access to:

-- a reader
+- A reader

-- extra time to complete examinations
+- Extra time to complete examinations

-- modified papers
+- Modified papers

-- a scribe
+- A scribe

-You can apply at any time before or during your course.
-By completing a detailed assessment with you, we will provide you with the recent, full (16+) diagnostic assessment report required to support your application.
+One Education can help by completing a detailed assessment with the student, we will provide the student with the recent, full (16+) diagnostic assessment report required to support their application.

 - Understanding Dyslexia

-- Meeting the needs of pupils with specific maths difficulties
+- Meeting the Needs of Pupils with Specific Maths Difficulties

-- Dyslexia-friendly classrooms
+- Dyslexia-friendly Classrooms

 - Bespoke training

-- Specific training for teaching assistants
+- Specific training for teaching assistants.

-- alphabet awareness/arc/activities
+- Alphabet awareness/arc/activities

-- detailed miscue analysis and running records for decoding errors
+- Detailed miscue analysis and running records for decoding errors

-- identification and response to comprehension difficulties
+- Identification and response to comprehension difficulties

-- multi-sensory spelling strategies
+- Multi-sensory spelling strategies

-- relevant software to provide opportunities for over-learning SpLD lesson components
+- Relevant software to provide opportunities for over-learning SpLD lesson components.